 Overall aims and purpose

-This module gives you an insight into the professional role and responsibilities of a therapist.
-You will learn about the professional autonomy and accountability of the therapist, the professional relationship developed with the client, and the therapeutic framework for practice.
+This module gives you an insight into the professional role and responsibilities of a counsellor.
+You will learn about the professional autonomy and accountability of the counsellor, the professional relationship developed with the client, and the therapeutic framework for practice.
 You will be guided through the important stages of the therapeutic process; from initial assessment and contracting with the client, through the intervention selected to support the client, to evaluating the outcomes for the client.
 You will also consider how these stages are managed for specific client populations, with particular focus on ethics, boundaries, and diversity.
-These topics will be illustrated with case study examples so that you can appreciate the social, professional, and organisational context for therapy.
+These topics will be illustrated with case study examples so that you can appreciate the social, professional, and organisational context for counselling.
 You will then have an opportunity to debate and discuss these case studies, drawing on your knowledge of professional practice, therapeutic theory, and research evidence.
 Throughout this module, you will be encouraged to reflect on your own development as a practitioner so that you are able to apply what you have learnt in your work with clients.

 • Some insights into the process and context of therapeutic work • Strong knowledge of the therapeutic process and context • Clear understanding and mostly free of factual errors • Some analysis showing critical evaluation and links between ideas • Some originality in approach, interpretation, and/or voice • Some independent research • Coherent arguments with evidence for most claims • Focused and well structured • Good presentation with accurate and appropriate expression • Mostly correct format in appropriate referencing style